-Because the number of C&D landfills has decreased since 1986 (from 2,586 to 1,889) while the estimated amount of waste disposed has remained essentially the same, EPA has assumed that the size distribution of C&D landfills has shifted.
+&lt;sup>7 U.S. EPA, Office of Solid Waste, Subtitle D Study - Phase I Report, October 1986 while the estimated amount of waste disposed has remained essentially the same, EPA has assumed that the size distribution of C&D landfills has shifted.
 Specifically, EPA has assumed that the number of mid-sized and large C&D landfills has increased, while the number of small C&D landfills has decreased to a greater extent, resulting in a net decline in the total number of C&D landfills.
-EPA estimates the current size distribution of the nation's 1,889 C&D landfills to be as shown in Exhibit 2-2.
+Exhibit 2-2 reflects EPA's revised estimate of the current size distribution of the nation's 1.889 C&D landfills.